Deltacron/MERN_Code_Challenge/README.md

 ## Steps
 Write a React app(with proper folders) that utilizes APIs from your NodeJs server.
 <ol>
+	<li>Create User Authentication mechanism (registration/login) on server.
+Store the user information in a MangoDB.
+Create Registration and Login apis.</li>
-  <li>First of all, show the login page to ask the user for credentials.
+  	<li>Show the login page to ask the user for credentials.
 Once the user is validated, return a token from your NodeJs server which will be used for the rest of the API calls to your server.</li>
 	<li>Use redux for state management and Axios (or similar library) for fetching data from APIs.</li>
 	<li>Create a Login page and validate the user using the api created in the step 1.</li>
 	<li>Utilize the APIs and create a Home page with at least three categories/resources i.e People, Starships, and Planets (follow the instructions given under API to find out resource panel on swap.dev).</li>